 I did a little crawling around back near the collapsed area to see if I could find any other chambers…

 …but no other openings were found, so I decided to head back up to the surface.

-It’s always a good idea to bring more than one light source when exploring any underground area because if you lose one your going to have to find your way back out in the dark.
+It’s always a good idea to bring more than one light source when exploring any area underground because if you lose one of them you’re going to have to find your way back out in the dark.

 Looking up from the entrance to the lava tube, you get a good perspective of just how deep this sucker was.

 The light at the end of the tunnel.